To begin at the beginning ...

 The Yamnaya 7000 - 5000 ya.

-The influx of people from Iran (2) on to the Steppe from around 7000ya led to the creation of the Yamnaya culture.
+The influx of people from Iran (2) on to the Steppe from around 7000ya led to the formation of the Yamnaya culture.
 They adapted quickly to the domestication of horses.
 From the Maikop people of the Caucasus they learned about wheels and carts - and appropriated their particular form of burial in mounds called kurgans.
 They brought with them in exchange technology and ideas they had earlier picked up from the Sumerian Uruk culture of Mesopotamia (metal-working especially).
 The Yamnaya were the first to exploit the mobility and flexibility that came from using both the horse and the wheel.
 The mixture of Iranian farmers (2) and Eastern hunter-gatherers (4) out of which the Yamnaya grew was to prove dynamic and irresistible.

 A kurgan (tumulus) in Przywóz, Poland